amanbhala/inverse-modelling/README.md

 ```

 # IPython Notebook
+The entire notebook contains extensive comments which can help in understanding what different lines of the code is doing.
 In the `inverse_modelling.ipynb` file, there are three different examples of inverse model runs:
 - Trying to learn only `eta` keeping all other parameters fixed
 - Trying to learn all the four parameters together